ApeWorX/ape/README.md

 Ape can also run in a docker container.

 You can pull our images from [ghcr](https://ghcr.io/apeworx/ape).
+This image is built using our `recommended-plugins` extra, so it is a great starting point for running ape in a containerized environment.

-We currently have a `slim` docker image that is built without any installed plugins, as well as an image that is built with all plugins included from our `recommended-plugins` extra.
+We also have a `slim` docker image that is built without any installed plugins.
+This image is meant for production support and must be further configured if any plugins are in use.

 You can pull the image: